datopian/metastore-lib/README.md

 [![PyPI version](https://badge.fury.io/py/metastore-lib.svg)](https://badge.fury.io/py/metastore-lib)
 [![Documentation Status](https://readthedocs.org/projects/metastore-lib/badge/?version=latest)](https://metastore-lib.readthedocs.io/en/latest/?badge=latest)

-A standard interface to metadata storage (MetaStores) with multiple bakend implementations including GitHub.
+Library for storing (dataset) metadata, with versioning support and pluggable backends including GitHub.
 Written in Python (there's also a [JS version][js]).
-Versioning (revisioning) support is built-in e.g. you can do:

-`fetch(objectId, revision) => metadata at that revision of the object`

 Designed around pluggable backends it comes with a full implementations for GitHub and the Filesystem.
-Though originally designed for datasets it can be used for storing any kind of metadata.
+Originally designed for datasets it can be used for storing any kind of metadata.
+Versioning (revisioning) support is built-in e.g. you can do: `fetch(objectId, revision) => metadata at that revision of the object`

 [js]: https://github.com/datopian/metastore-lib-js